Dr. Antonio Sotomayor, Ph.D.

 - Sotomayor Carlo, Antonio.
 "Patron Saint Festivities, Politics, and Culture: Celebrating the Colonial Nation in San Germán, Puerto Rico, 1950s."
 Centro Journal, Vol. 20 Issue 2 (2008): 100-125.

 - Sotomayor, Antonio.
-Colonial Olympism, Colonial Sovereignty: Sport, National Identity, and International Politics in Puerto Rico. (under submission).
+Colonial Olympism, Colonial Sovereignty: Sport, National Identity, and International Politics in Puerto Rico. (under review - by invitation).

 - Sotomayor, Antonio.
 "The Cold War Games of a Colonial Latin American Nation: San Juan, Puerto Rico, 1966."
 In Andrew Johns and Heather Dietcher, editors, Diplomatic Games: Sport, Statecraft, and International Relations since 1945.
 Lexington: University Press of Kentucky.
-(Forthcoming 2014).
+(Forthcoming September, 2014). (peer reviewed - by invitation)

 - Sotomayor, Antonio, "Operation Sport: Populist Alliancesin the Modernization of Puerto Rico, 1950s."
 Conference on Latin American History at the 128th American Historical Association Conference, Washington, D.C.
 January 2, 2014.
 Panel: "Using Spaces of Leisure, Forming New Identities in the Rio de la Plata, Brazil, and Puerto Rico."